“Hannah is by far the most thorough designer I’ve worked with in 20+ years in marketing.”

 And I was a Girl Scout for over a decade.

 To me, design strikes the perfect balance between creativity and structure.
 Like art, design relies on visual harmony and innovation.
-But unlike art, design operates within constraints—brand guidelines, audience expectations, return on investment, key performance indicators.
-Some see these constraints as limitations—I see space to thrive, to solve problems, to turn limitations into creative opportunities.
+But, unlike art, design operates within constraints like brand guidelines, audience expectations, return on investment, or key performance indicators.
+Some see these constraints as limitations; I see space to thrive, to solve problems, to turn “rules” into creative opportunities.

 Graphic design is customer service.